 The company’s CEO Steve Huffman had told the New York Times that Fidelity’s investment would give it more time to decide when and how to go public.

-Reddit has raised $1.3 billion in funding to date, according to public information.
+According to public information, Reddit has raised $1.3 billion in funding.

 Reddit made $100 million in ad revenue for the second quarter of 2021, a nearly 200 percent increase from the previous year.